The Ultimate Guide to RV Camping in Hawaii

 A great way to get in a bit of education while exploring Hawaii?
 Visiting Hawaii’s national sites.
 We mentioned Pearl Harbor National Memorial above (and that is a must-see if in Oahu), but we also really love Puʻuhonua o Hōnaunau National Historical Park on the Big Island for learning even more about the history of Hawaii.

 Museums are also great places to learn.
 The Pacific Tsunami Museum in Hilo on the Big Island is one top pick.
-We also love the Bishop Museum in Honolulu and the Kona Coffee Living History Farm in Kona.
+You can also try the Bishop Museum in Honolulu and the Kona Coffee Living History Farm in Kona.

 Amusement Park, Zoos, and Wildlife Refuges